-Bothell’s Ventec is at center of global push for more ventilators to treat coronavirus patients
+Bothell ventilator maker Ventec ramps up production amid a surge in coronavirus patients

 The company shipped 250 units last month, but production is ramping up exponentially and could hit 1,000 per month within 90 days and 2,000 in 120 days.

 Ventec, which has made ventilators since 2012, plans an additional 100 hires in coming months to bolster its staff of 130.
-The company has imposed mandatory temperature checks and hand sanitation for visitors, added all-day janitorial services to disinfect surfaces used by employees, and offered extended sick leave for staffers feeling unwell.
+The company has imposed mandatory temperature checks and hand sanitation for visitors, added all-day janitorial services to disinfect surfaces used by employees and offered extended sick leave for staffers feeling unwell.

 “I can’t tell you how proud I am of our team and the community for rising to the occasion,’’ Kiple said.
 “We really feel like we have a responsibility and an obligation to the world to save lives.’’